 You may be able to take a standard daily multivitamin, but as with all medications, it’s important to first discuss with your doctor.
 Your dietitian will also be able to help determine if you can use a standard multivitamin or if you should instead take a kidney-specific multivitamin.

-This is because it allows you to better control the number of nutrients, such as phosphorus and potassium, you are supplementing in order to maintain your renal health.
+This is because it allows you to better control the number of nutrients, such as phosphorus and potassium, you are supplementing to maintain your renal health.

 Remember, when selecting a supplement, work with your medical team or registered dietitian to determine which is best for you.

-Gut health has been linked to many aspects of health, including insulin sensitivity, and should be a priority for everyone, including those on a renal diabetic diet.
+Gut health has been linked to many aspects of health, including insulin sensitivity.
+It should be a priority for everyone, including those on a renal diabetic diet.

 Working with a renal dietitian can help you create a plan that works best for you, while still allowing you to enjoy foods that you find enjoyable and satisfying.